lusaxweb/vuesax/docs/components/slider.md

 ## Ticks

-With the Ticks you can show the user the points of allowed values, with the property **step** you can change the distance of the Ticks and the allowed values
+With Ticks you can allow the user to select a value inside a range of allowed values.
+With the property **step** you can change the distance between each Tick.

 <vuecode md>
 <div slot="demo">